PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-08 12:33:36
+Last updated: 2024-04-08 12:34:11
-Random Quote: Animal instinct.
-When faced with danger, seek refuge in the herd. - Seong Gi-hun
+Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
+Greenseers.  -  Bloodraven